Who We Are

 Program Manager

-For over 15 years, Leeza Negelev has developed and led innovative programming for internationally recognized institutes, fellowships, nonprofits, and universities.
-She has taught art and theater-based classes for students of all ages in diverse settings such as family shelters, skilled nursing facilities, schools, and universities.
+For more than 15 years, Leeza Negelev has developed and led innovative programming for internationally recognized institutes, fellowships, nonprofits, and universities.
+She has taught art and theater-based classes for students of all ages in diverse settings, such as family shelters, skilled nursing facilities, schools, and universities.
 Negelev has been a frequent presenter at international conferences and has served as a consultant for education-based nonprofits on issues of diversity, equity, inclusion, and belonging in education.
-Beyond her roles as a program manager and educator, Negelev is a visual artist whose work has been exhibited in the United States and internationally.
+Beyond her roles as a program manager and educator, Negelev is a visual artist(Opens in a new window) whose work has been exhibited in the United States and internationally.
 Her studio research explores how aesthetic experiences can foster relational and empathetic attention.
-She holds an MFA in studio art from the Welch School of Art and Design at Georgia State University and a B.A. in education from Evergreen State College.
+She holds an MFA in studio art from the Welch School of Art and Design at Georgia State University and a BA in education from Evergreen State College.

 Renate Tsuyako Rohlfing